Yatharth23C/Yatharth23C/README.md

 - 👋 Hi, I’m @Yatharth23C
-- 👀 I’m interested in Web development and sutomation with Python !
+- 👀 I’m interested in Web development and automation with Python !
 - 🌱 I’m currently learning Web development using html css and js (front and backend)
 - 💞️ I’m looking to collaborate on Any web dev project
 - 📫 How to reach me mail me on : -yatharthchawhan23@gmail.com